bcode-tech/BcodeSDK/README.md

-# Pablock SDK
+# Bcode SDK

-Pablock SDK is a set of tool to help developer interact with Pablock API.
+Bcode SDK is a set of tool to help developer interact with Bcode API.

 Written in Typescript and tested with Jest